 Class Dues: For grades 7, 8, 9, 10, 11, and 12

 Choir: No fees at this time

 Swing Choir: Not active at this time, would be under waiver policy

 Jazz Band: Shoe Expense

-Football: Only if Jersey fee required

-Basketball:Only if shooting shirt requiredGraduation:No fees are charged for graduation.
-However, fund raisers are conducted by the senior class for expenses associated with graduation.
-Students who do not participate in the fund raising campaigns will need to pay for these expenses.
-Student's purchase of graduation robes would come under this policy.Industrial Technology/Art Classes Materials charge may be assessed to students.
-The finished projects
+Football: Only if Jersey fee required Basketball: Only if shooting shirt required senior class for expenses associated with graduation.
+Students who do not participate in the fund-raising campaigns will need to pay for these expenses.